Jatayu-u/Intelligent_Assistant_siemens_researchTask/README.md

   - **Precision**: Measures the proportion of relevant results among the retrieved results.
   - **Recall**: Measures the proportion of relevant results that were retrieved.
   - **F1 Score**: The harmonic mean of Precision and Recall.
-  - **ROUGE**: Evaluates the overlap between generated and reference responses.
-  - **BERTScore**: A metric based on contextual embeddings to evaluate the quality of generated text.

 ---